brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 Here we can see the match operator is a way to tell the computer to keep the value of `x` the same and compare it to what's on the right side of the equals, or match, operator

+# PID
+A PID is the same as in Unix, a reference to a process

 # Pipe
 The pipe operator, `|>`, is a way of passing data from one function to another Think of it as chaining functions in JavaScript or the pipes in Unix

+# Port
+A port is a reference to an external resource for reading or writing

 # Sigils